 A control room is a central space where employees and facilities can be monitored at any time.
 Control rooms become useful in instances where the facility is large, or where multiple buildings take up space in dispersed areas. (i.e. college campus) Control rooms are vital in order to track security and to prevent potential danger from occurring.
 Some examples of businesses that would require control rooms are factories, power plants, chemical plants, airports, and malls to name a few.

 Tips to Consider to Create A Safe Environment

 In an article from CSO online, “Seven Deadly Sins of Building Security”, they outline a few mistakes that businesses make due to being unaware of the potential dangers it may cause.
 In one example, they even mention shrubbery.
 The more trees, shrubs, or bushes that align a walkway create an easier hiding place for an intruder.
 Be aware of small details such as this, because they can be easily overlooked.

-The article written by a technician who specializes in security camera systems in Perth goes on to explain that the fewer entrances to a building, the better.
-This will ensure safety to those who are inside the building, because it is less likely that an intruder will be able to enter unnoticed.
-Although multiple doors are important for emergency exits, it is important to keep each door monitored or secured, and to not neglect these exits simply because they are used less often.
+This will ensure safety to those who are inside the building because it is less likely that an intruder will be able to enter unnoticed.
+Although multiple doors are important for emergency exits, it is important to keep each door monitored or secured and to not neglect these exits simply because they are used less often.

 Appearance over Safety

 As mentioned at the beginning of this post, it’s a common mistake to put too much emphasis on the aesthetic appeal of the building and neglecting to ensure that it is meeting the proper safety requirements.
 For example, many employers prefer to hide security cameras because they seem junky or do not look appealing.
 This may be a mistake however because many times an intruder will be deterred if they see the camera initially.